 Requisite: ARHA 215 or consent of the instructor.
 Limited to 18 students.
 Spring semester.
-Professor R. Sweeney.2016-17: Not offered
+Senior Resident Artist Gloman.2016-17: Not offered

 Requisite: ARHA 213 or consent of the instructor.
 Limited to 12 students.
 Spring semester.
-Senior Resident Artist Garand.2016-17: Not offered
+Senior Resident Artist Garand.2016-17: Offered in Spring 2017

 This course is a continuing investigation of the skills and questions introduced in ARHA 218.
 It will include an introduction to varied camera and film formats and both analog and digital photography methods.
 An emphasis will be placed on defining, locating and pursuing independent work; this will be accomplished through a series of weekly demonstrations, assignments and a final independent project.
 Student work will be discussed and evaluated in group and individual critiques.
 This is complemented by slide presentations and topical readings of contemporary and historical photography.

 Requisite: ARHA 218 or consent of the instructor.
 Limited to 12 students.
 Omitted 2018-19.
 Professor Kimball.2017-18: Offered in Fall 2017 and Spring 2018